canonical/hardware-api/client/README.md

 sbuild /path/to/.dsc -d oracular
 ```

+### Publishing the package

-After that, you can publish the package by rinning:
+After the archive is created and you've tested the build locally, you can publish the package by rinning:

 ```sh
 dput ppa:<ppa_name> ../<package>_<version>_source.changes